-It is not uncommon for someone struggling with PISD to equate all mysterious activities to cheating.
-These assumptions can cause severe emotional blows to the person who is hurting, and the emotional wounds that result can be long-lasting.
+It may not be uncommon for someone struggling with PISD to equate mysterious activities to cheating.
+These assumptions can cause severe emotional blows to the person who is hurting and emotional wounds that can be long-lasting.
 Another similarity between PTSD and PISD is insomnia or difficulty sleeping.
 Both situations can make it difficult to settle at night or cause erratic sleep patterns.

 Changes In Personality Or Interests